-In Florida a “wrongful death” often refers to a death caused by the negligence of another person or entity.
+In Florida, a wrongful death often refers to a death caused by the negligence of another person or entity.
 Sometimes this is caused by an accident or even a medical malpractice incident.
-It is often an unexpected event and is always tragic.
+Wrongful death is often an unexpected event and is always tragic.

 The statute of limitations for filing a wrongful death action in Florida is two (2) years.
 Florida law requires that the wrongful death action be commenced by the decedent’s personal representative or by the individual named by the decedent’s Will.
 When there is no Will, a personal representative can be named by the judge.

 Recovery may include loss of net accumulations, lost earnings, medical and funeral expenses and other things.
 Survivors can recover pain and suffering, advanced funeral expenses and lost support and services.

 Florida law imposes limits on the time within which you may file your claim.
 It is important to choose an attorney who you know and trust.
 Experience is important.
 Our office believes in good client communications.
 We strive to return all phone calls on the same business day as received.
 Charles E. Geary (“Chuck”) is a fourth generation Martin County resident and has practiced law on the Treasure Coast for over thirty-seven years.

 After graduating from Martin County High School, Mr. Geary attended The University of Florida where he graduated with a B.A. in Economics.
 While at the University of Florida, he served with the Honor Court and was a member of the Alpha Kappa Psi Fraternity.
 He attended Loyola University School of Law where he earned his Juris Doctorate.
 Chuck served on the Student Congress, was Treasurer of the Student Bar Association, and a Judge on the Student Bar Honor Court.
 He was a member of the Psi Alpha Delta Law Fraternity and the St. Thomas Moore Law Club.